WerctFourth/python-border-autocrop/README.md

 Then the script counts all pixels in the line that have a luma value that belongs to the background range.
 Then it checks whether the portion of non-background pixels exceeds the "fill ratio" (`-fr` setting, may help with high contrast noise or unnecessary details, such as page numbers) percentage or not.
 If it doesn't, then the line still belongs to the border and the script starts checking the next line.
 If it does, then the scripts stops analyzing at this line and crops the detected border.

-Left, right, top and bottom sides are analyzed separately from an outer egde towards center.
+Left, right, top and bottom sides are analyzed separately from an outer edge towards center.

 The `-et` option enables the exhaustive cropping mode (it functions on left and right borders only currently).
 If percentage of cropped lines is below the `-et` value, then the script starts the exhaustive pass.
 The difference from the previous pass is now the script doesn't stop on a first line that exceeds the fill ratio.
 Instead, it proceeds to analyze all lines.
 ## Saving